Detection of Core-Periphery Structure in Networks Using Spectral Methods and Geodesic Paths: Appendix 2: Symmetry in the Random-Walk Laplacian

 \section{Appendix 2: Symmetry in the Random-Walk Laplacian}

-We now show that a symmetry relation like $\eqref{KelMans}$ exists for the random-walk Laplacian only under certain conditions.
+We now show that a symmetry relation like $\eqref{KelMans}$ exists for the random-walk Laplacian associated to an unweighted graph only under certain conditions.
 Additionally, the most obvious version of such a statement does not hold.
 To see this, let ${\bf x}$ be an eigenvector of $\bar{L}$ (which is nontrivial, so ${\bf x} \perp {\bf \mb{1}}_{n}$).
 We use the notation $\bar{D} =\mathrm{diag}(n-1-d_i)$, where $d_i$ denotes the degree of vertex $i$, and calculate